Prospective Student Information Sessions

 undergraduate program curricula

-Q: Where can I locate the curricula for your undergraduate programs in the School of Architecture + Design?
+Q: Where can I locate the curricula for your undergraduate programs in the School of Architecture and School of Design?

 A: Please visit the following links:

-Q: What is the Curriculum for Liberal Education?
+Q: What is the Pathways to General Education?

-Q: What about the CLE Area 4 Scientific Reasoning and Discovery Lab Requirement?
+Q: What about the Pathways Area 4 Reasoning in the Natural Sciences Lab Requirement?

-A: While undergraduate students must complete 6 credits of Scientific Reasoning and Discovery lecture courses, the additional 2-credit science lab requirement was waived by the university in 2004.
-Undergraduate students who entered the School of Architecture + Design in 2004 or earlier still need to complete the lab requirement.
-Students who have entered the School of Architecture + Design in 2005 or later are not required to take the lab; the 2 credit hours will be made up through free elective credit.
-Please refer to the CLE Guide online for further information http://www.cle.prov.vt.edu/guides/#2.
+A: While undergraduate students must complete 6 credits of Reasoning in the natural Sciences lecture courses, the additional 2-credit science lab requirement was waived by the university in 2004 for certain majors.
+Students entering the School of Architecture and School of Design in 2005 or later are not required to take the lab; the 2 credit hours will be made up through free elective credit.
+Please refer to the Pathways Guide online for further information.

 Q: I have Advanced Placement, CLEP, International Baccalaureate, and/or credit from another institution.
 How can I find out if the credit will transfer to Virginia Tech?